mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 As a result, this library can theoretically provide ~16-24 bit colour, at various brightness levels without noticeable flicker.

-Ones interested in internals of such matrixes could find [this article](https://www.sparkfun.com/news/2650) usefull.
+Ones interested in internals of such matrixes could find [this article](https://www.sparkfun.com/news/2650) useful.

 ## Panels Supported
 * 64x32 (width x height) pixel 1/16 Scan LED Matrix 'Indoor' Panel, such as this [typical RGB panel available for purchase](https://www.aliexpress.com/item/256-128mm-64-32-pixels-1-16-Scan-Indoor-3in1-SMD2121-RGB-full-color-P4-led/32810362851.html).